-Rosemary Thorne, Memorial’s Information Access and Privacy Protection (IAPP) Coordinator, receives official requests to the University under the Access to Information and Protection of Privacy (ATIPP) Act.
+Rosemary Thorne, Memorial University's Privacy Officer, receives official requests to the University under the Access to Information and Protection of Privacy (ATIPP) Act.
 ATIPP requests are handled in accordance with the legislation and, from time to time, email records, like any other document produced by employees in carrying out their work responsibilities, may be sought in response to a request.

-According to the IAPP Coordinator, “With only a few exceptions, like research data, for example, any record in the custody or control of the University can be requested in an ATIPP request.”
+According to the University Privacy Officer, “With only a few exceptions, like research data, for example, any record in the custody or control of the University can be requested in an ATIPP request.”
 Disclosure of records to an ATIPP applicant is subject to exceptions in the ATIPP Act and nothing would be disclosed without consulting the office having custody or control of the record(s) in question.

 This tip, plus other material about information access and privacy protection is available on Memorial’s IAPP web site: www.mun.ca/iapp.
-The recently-launched site sheds light on freedom of information legislation and privacy laws.
+This website sheds light on freedom of information legislation and privacy laws.
 The FAQs section answers questions like, “How much will it cost to obtain personal information about myself?” and “Can student grade lists be posted?”
 The Resources section contains general information on privacy, plus resources for administrator, and links to information access and privacy protection advocates worldwide.